FelixEcker/HexagonEngine/README.md

 If a library is added, this must be done via maven.

 ### Required Libraries for using the engine
-Most libraries come packaged with the engine, inorder to keep it as a standalone jar-file.
+Most libraries come packaged with the engine, in order to keep it as a standalone jar-file.
 If this should change, they will be found below.

 ## Examples